DUNE-DAQ/daq-buildtools/docs/README.md

 A couple of things need to be kept in mind when you're building code in a work area.
 The first is that when you call `dbt-build`, it will build your repos against a specific release of the DUNE DAQ software stack - namely, the release you (or someone else) provided to `dbt-create` when the work area was first created.
 Another is that the layout and behavior of a work area is a function of the version of daq-buildtools which was used to create it.
 As a work area ages it becomes increasingly likely that a problem will occur when you try to build a repo in it; this is natural and unavoidable.

 As such, it's important to know the assumptions a work area makes when you use it to build code.
+This section covers ways to learn details about your work area and its contents.

+### Convenience scripts

+* `dbt-release-info`: will provide the release type the work area is based on (far detector vs. near detector), as well as the name of the full release and the base release
+* `dbt-pkg-info <pkgname>`: will provide the version/branch of the package referred to by `<pkgname>`, as well as the corresponding git commit hash of its code, whether the package is built in the local work area or is on cvmfs
+* `dbt-src-status`: will tell you the branch each of the repos in your work area is on, as well as whether the code on the branch has been edited (indicated by an `*`)

+### `dbt-workarea-constants.sh`

 In the base of your work area is a file called `dbt-workarea-constants.sh`, which will look something like the following:
 ```
 export SPACK_RELEASE="fddaq-v4.1.0"
 export SPACK_RELEASES_DIR="/cvmfs/dunedaq.opensciencegrid.org/spack/releases"